Service Offering Diagrams: Visual Ways to Explain Complex Business Models

 Initial Business Model Mapping

 A consultant starts with the Business Model Canvas way.
-They map out their nine key blocks.
-They focus on how they deliver value to small business owners.
-Their value promise centers on profit improvement and daily speed.
+Mapping out their nine key blocks with a focus on how they deliver value to small business owners.
+Their value proposition centers on profit improvement and day-to-day speed.

-The consultant finds three customer groups: struggling startups, growing small businesses, and established companies needing improvement.
+The consultant finds three customer segments: struggling startups, growing small businesses, and established companies needing improvement.
 Each group requires different service ways and deliverables.

 Their service diagram shows distinct paths for each customer type.
-Startups get basic business plan development.
-Growing businesses receive daily audits.
-Established companies get full plan consulting.
+Startups get basic business plan development, growing businesses receive day-to-day audits.
+Established companies get full planned consulting.
+But how do you decide which path each client should take?

 Service Delivery Process Flow

-The consultant creates a detailed process flow diagram.
-It shows five phases: first consultation, review, recommendations, setup support, and follow-up.
+The consultant creates a detailed process flow diagram showing five phases: first consultation.
+Assessment, recommendations, setup support, and follow-up.
 Each phase has specific deliverables and timeframes.

 They include decision points where clients can choose different service levels.
-Some clients want review only.
-Others need full setup support.
+Some clients want assessment only while others need full setup support.
 The diagram shows these options clearly.

-Quality control checkpoints appear throughout the process.
-Client approval gates make sure expectations stay aligned.
+Quality control checkpoints appear throughout the process, and client approval gates make sure expectations stay aligned.
 This visual detail helps backers understand the consultant's expert way and risk management.
+What would happen if these checkpoints weren't in place?

 Note: This is a composite example created for illustration purposes.
-It doesn't represent a single real person or company.
+Doesn't represent a single real person or company.

 How Do You Avoid Common Service Diagram Mistakes?

-Most service businesses make predictable errors when creating their first offering diagrams.
-These mistakes confuse backers.
-They hide the real value of your service model.
+Service businesses make predictable errors when creating their first offering diagrams.
+These mistakes confuse backers and hide the real value of your service model.

 Overcomplicating the Visual Story

 The biggest mistake is trying to show everything in one diagram.
-Complex visuals overwhelm viewers.
-They hide your main message.
+Complex visuals overwhelm viewers and hide your main message.
 Keep each diagram focused on one aspect of your service delivery.

 Use multiple simple diagrams instead of one complex chart.
-Create separate visuals for service delivery, customer journey, and daily processes.
+Create separate visuals for service delivery, customer journey, and day-to-day processes.
 This way gives backers digestible information chunks.

 Missing Customer Value Points

-Value Proposition Canvas focuses on two key elements: value proposition and customer segments.
-This makes sure product-market fit.
+Value Proposition Canvas focuses on two key elements: value proposition.
+Customer segments to make sure product-market fit.
 Your service diagrams must clearly show where customer value gets created.

 Mark value creation points with different colors or symbols.
-Show moments where customers receive real benefits from your service.
+Show moments where customers receive tangible benefits from your service.
 This helps backers understand your competitive advantage and pricing power.

 FAQs